 These are some of the projects I am, or have been, working on.
 All open-source programming projects listed below, and many more, are available at my GitHub profile page.

-CODA is a screencast focused on practical Haskell programming.
+Haskell at Work is a screencast focused on practical Haskell programming.
 Viewers should have a basic understanding of Haskell, and be eager to learn new ways of working with Haskell.
 Check out the site and subscribe to the YouTube channel if you want to learn more about Haskell in the wild!

 The goal of Hyper is to make use of row polymorphism, and other tasty type system features in PureScript, to enforce correctly stacked middleware in HTTP server applications.
 All effects of middleware should be reflected in the types to ensure that otherwise common mistakes cannot be made.
 This is one of my most recent projects.
 Please have a look at the the documentation for more information.

 PureScript Spec is a testing framework for PureScript, which I have maintained since April, 2015.
 It is inspired by the Haskell testing frame hspec, and supports synchronous and asynchronous tests using a simple DSL, interoperability with other testing tools, and test output in various formats.

 As described at oden-lang.github.io, Oden is an experimental, statically typed, functional programming language, built for the Go ecosystem.
 I worked on the language for the majority of 2016, rounding off in October.
 Why I stopped working on Oden is explained in greater detail in the blog post Taking a Step Back from Oden.
 The compiler is written in Haskell, and I am very satisified with the readability of the source code, and the correctness of the compiler.
 I hope that the source code can be of use, or serve as inspiration, to others.